churchincanberra/churchincanberra.github.io/e4b1ffcb4ee645488a4729bd77e0b3d89bc0a70d/announcements.md

 <blockquote>
 <p><strong>English speaking - Thursday 7 pm</strong><br>
-Venue: Dermie &amp; April's Place&nbsp;(Braddon)<br>
+Venue: Kaleen House<br>
-Topic: Being Empowered in the Grace Which Is in Christ Jesus to Be Teachers, Soldiers, Contenders, Farmers and Workmen<br>
+Topic: Christ Nullifying Death and Bringing Life and Incorruption to Light, and Our Remembering Jesus Christ, the Seed of David, Raised from the Dead<br>
 <br>
 <strong>Chinese speaking - Wednesday 6:30 pm</strong><br>
-Venue: Ming&nbsp;&amp; Nadia's&nbsp;House (Palmerston)&nbsp;<br>
+Venue: Victor and Bing's House (Watson)&nbsp;<br>
-Topic: Being Empowered in the Grace Which Is in Christ Jesus to Be Teachers, Soldiers, Contenders, Farmers and Workmen</p>
+Topic: Christ Nullifying Death and Bringing Life and Incorruption to Light, and Our Remembering Jesus Christ, the Seed of David, Raised from the Dead</p>
 </blockquote>

 <p><span>3.&nbsp;HOLY WORD FOR MORNING REVIVAL (HWMR)&nbsp;</span></p>

 <blockquote>
-<p>Week 3&nbsp;commencing Monday<br>
+<p>Week 4&nbsp;commencing Monday<br>
 HWMR title:&nbsp;Being a Vessel unto Honour, a Fully Equipped Man of God, by Being Empowered in the Grace Which Is in Christ Jesus to Fully Accomplish Our Ministry in the Unique Ministry of God’s Economy<br>
-Week 3&nbsp;title:&nbsp;Being Empowered in the Grace Which Is in Christ Jesus to Be Teachers, Soldiers, Contenders, Farmers and Workmen</p>
+Week 4&nbsp;title:&nbsp;Christ Nullifying Death and Bringing Life and Incorruption to Light, and Our Remembering Jesus Christ, the Seed of David, Raised from the Dead</p>
 </blockquote>

 <p><font><span>4.
 LIFE STUDY PURSUIT</span></font></p>

 <blockquote>
-<p>Life Study of First Corinthians Messages 25&nbsp;&amp; 26</p>
+<p>Life Study of First Corinthians Messages 27&nbsp;&amp; 28</p>
 </blockquote>

                         </td>